About

 Michael Loveday

-Michael was a Director/Trustee of the National Association of Writers in Education from 2017 to 2021.
-He was the founding editor of 14 magazine, a poetry journal devoted to modern sonnets, from 2005-2012.
-He holds a Postgraduate Certificate in Creative Writing from Newcastle University (distinction, 2007-2008) and a Master of Arts in Writing from Kingston University (distinction, 2009-2011).
+He was a Director/Trustee of the National Association of Writers in Education from 2017 to 2021.
+He holds a Postgraduate Certificate in Creative Writing from Newcastle University (2007-2008) and a Master of Arts in Writing from Kingston University (2009-2011).

 Interviews & Links: here